Product Roadmap Webinar: See what TeamSense is building to stop shift-start chaos in 2026 - Register Now

 10. Employee Acknowledgment

 Include a section for the employee to sign, acknowledging that they have received and understood the write-up.
-This ensures that there is a formal record of the communication.
+Having the employee sign the document confirms their receipt and understanding, and provides a formal record of the communication.
+This step is important for accountability and proper documentation.

 11. Supervisor/Manager Signature